 The history of the sanctuary of Monte Rinaldo is closely linked to the presence of Rome in the territory of Piceno, starting from the Republican period.
 At the moment, the dispute about the commission of the monument has not been completely resolved (Bernetti 2009; Menchelli, Iacopini 2016), but there is no doubt about its dominant role exercised over the surrounding administrative territory, maybe with the attribution of functions not only of a religious nature but also administrative, due to the high positioning of the monument, overlooking the valley, creating a strong scenographic effect.

-The research conducted on the site has allowed us to identify, even if with some uncertainty, the main phases of the evolution of the Roman complex (Demma forthcoming):
+The research conducted on the site (Demma 2018; Demma, Belfiori in press; Giorgi, Demma, Belfiori in press; Giorgi, Demma, Kay in press) has allowed us to identify, even if with some uncertainty, the main phases of the evolution of the Roman complex:

 - First half of the 2nd century B.C.: first construction traces;